Measurement-induced nonlocal entanglement in a hot, strongly-interacting atomic system

-where the detector's responsivity $\Re = q\eta/E_{\rm ph}$ is proportional to its quantum efficiency $\eta$, charge of the electron $q$, and photon energy $E_{\rm ph}$.
-To account for its spatial structure in Eq.(\ref{eq:photocurrent}) the integral is carried over the area of the probe.
-From Eq.(\ref{eq:FaradaySignal}) and Eq.(\ref{eq:photocurrent}) one obtains the differential photocurrent increment
+where the detector's responsivity is $\Re = q_{\rm e}\eta/E_{\rm ph}$ in terms of the detector quantum efficiency $\eta$, charge of the electron $q_{\rm e}$, and photon energy $E_{\rm ph}$.
+To account for its spatial structure in Eq.~(\ref{eq:photocurrent}) the integral is carried over the area of the probe.
+From Eq.~(\ref{eq:FaradaySignal}) and Eq.~(\ref{eq:photocurrent}) one obtains the differential photocurrent increment